 As a preferred arrest state, Georgia officers are not mandated to make an arrest in all family violence incidents.6 The statute clearly allows officers to arrest one party, even if both parties have used violence.
 Appropriately identifying the predominant physical aggressor and charging that person is the most effective intervention in family violence incidents.
-The Georgia Bureau of Investigation (GBI) data on police action taken in family violence incidents does indicate that arrest is the most frequently occurring outcome, however, arrests represent only 34.7% of reported police responses.
+The Georgia Bureau of Investigation (GBI) data on police action taken in family violence incidents does indicate that arrest is the most frequently occurring outcome, however, arrests represent only 36.4% of reported police responses.
 This means that in more than half of responses, preference was given to a different outcome.
-When we examine these responses by year, the trends show a decrease (19.1%) in the rate of arrest and in the rate of reports in which "none" (no action taken, 12.8%) was the officer's reported response.
+When we examine these responses by year, the trends show a decrease (11.9%) in the rate of arrest.
+While there has also been a significant fall (40.8%) in the rate of reports in which "none" (no action taken) was the officer's reported responses, this category still represents a significant portion of all reported officer responses.